-This chilled Swiss oatmeal (also called bircher muesli) is loaded with crunchy apples, dried fruit and nuts.
+This bircher muesli (also called chilled Swiss oatmeal) is loaded with crunchy apples, dried fruit and nuts.
 Full of fiber and protein, plus easy to make ahead of time!

 A few weekends ago, Isaac and I stayed at a hotel in Northern Virginia for a wedding.
 We weren’t feeling the free hotel breakfast on Sunday morning so we swung by Corner Bakery for a bite to eat.
 We don’t have Corner Bakery locations in Richmond so I was excited to see Swiss Oatmeal on the menu — it sounded like overnight oats, which I’m a huge fan of in the summer months.

-There were two Swiss Oatmeal combo to choose from.
+There were two Swiss Oatmeal combos to choose from.
 I ordered the one that includes chunks of banana, Granny Smith apple, dried cranberries, yogurt and almonds.